Cwecu/portfolio/index.md

 ## 🍎 Project 1: 🌆 Urbanization, Food Security & Spatial Access in DFW

 **Challenge:** Despite being part of a major metropolitan region, the urban cores of Dallas and Fort Worth continue to exhibit widespread food insecurity.
-Paradoxically, areas with high population density and infrastructure are home to some of the region’s most persistent food deserts.
+Paradoxically, areas with high population density and infrastructure are home to some of the region's most persistent food deserts.
 Traditional definitions—based solely on proximity to supermarkets—fail to capture the lived realities of these communities, where cultural preferences, mobility limitations, and overlooked food retailers reshape access.
 This study addresses the spatial mismatch between where people live and where healthy food is truly available.

 **Approach:** Comprehensive mapping that includes farmers' markets and ethnic grocery stores alongside traditional supermarkets to provide a more nuanced view of food access.